 Training 2017 Conference Preview (How to Attend Free)

 This webinar is a preview of this speaker's sessions at the Training 2017 Conference.
 You'll get a sense of the speaker and of their level of knowledge on the topic.
 Become a Premium member of TrainingMagNetwork (TMN) and attend the conference for free (a $1,595 value).
 To learn how you can participate in the Training 2017 Conference for free as a Premium member, click here.

 About Ed Muzio

 Ed Muzio has been called “one of the planet’s clearest thinkers about management practice” – by someone who would know, the editor of a global management magazine.
 He’s a recognized leader in improving human performance through his analytical approach to culture change.
-Maybe that’s why one reviewer called his second award-winning book, Make Work Great, “a must read for CEO’s and leaders.”
+Maybe that’s why one reviewer called his second award-winning book, Iterate, “a must read for CEO’s and leaders.”

 A regular guest on CBS, Ed works with Fortune 500 leaders and managers, individual practitioners, and everyone in between.
 He has been featured as a workplace dynamics expert in international media ranging from Fox News and The New York Post to Spirit Magazine and Monster.com.